instantOS/instantNIX/README.md

 **InstantNix** is a sub-repository to the [Nix User Repository (NUR)](https://github.com/nix-community/NUR).
 It is a community-maintained meta-repository and **not** part of [Nixpkgs](https://github.com/nixos/nixpkgs) (yet).

 Please note, that our parent project instantOS is still in beta phase, and we are even more so.
 Not everything will work out of the box and some extra setup might be required.
+That being said, we've never had a change that broke startup and basic functionality.
+Knock on wood!
-We will strive to get InstantNIX into Nixpkgs soon after instantOS releases its version 1.0.
+We will strive to get InstantNIX into [Nixpkgs](https://github.com/nixos/nixpkgs), the official Nix package repository, soon after instantOS releases its version 1.0.
+Then NUR-acrobatics will no longer be required.

 # Usage